ahamkunal/HashicorpVault/README.md

 1. Put at valid Vault Enterprise license file into the base directory of this repository (i.e. next to this README.md file), and call it `vault-ent.hclic`.
 2. In `main.tf`, *uncomment* the 'enterprise' section in the module.vault-starter resource (lines 35-38)
 3. In `main.tf`, *comment out* the 'open-source' section in the module.vault-starter resource (lines 40-42)
-4. Run `terraform init` again (or rather, just follow the instructions from the beginning again)..
+4. Run `terraform init` again (or rather, just follow the instructions from the beginning again).

 ----------------------------